BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ### Leaf Case Format

-A `leaf` case is used when the envelope contains user-defined CBOR content.
+A `leaf` case is used when the envelope contains only user-defined CBOR content.
 It is tagged using #6.24, per {{-CBOR}} section 3.4.5.1, "Encoded CBOR Data Item".

 ~~~ cddl
 leaf = #6.24(bytes)